The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 What would it do to my back?
 Perhaps it would mean umpteen more visits to the DC.
 On the other hand it might actually make me stronger.

-Could I really do those exercises he is been nagging me to do all these years, but I really could not be bothered?
+Could I really do those exercises he is been nagging me to do all these years but I really could not be bothered?
 He keeps saying that they only take two minutes every morning before getting out of bed.

-The fact that there will soon be more plastic in the sea than fish and those crossing the Pacific describe it as dead, seems remote.
+The fact that there will soon be more plastic in the sea than fish and those crossing the Pacific describe the ocean as dead, seems remote.
 But when ten dead sperm whales are washed up on our shores, their bellies filled with polyethylene, we begin to grasp the severity of it all.
 What kind of an inheritance are we leaving to our grandchildren, or is that a topic far too painful to consider?

 If each of us began with just one tiny thing it would make a tremendous difference; a first step.
 Recycle a beer-can, not drop a battery in the garbage or plant a bee-friendly legume.
 Deciding never again to purchase an incandescent light bulb and to recycle some plastic; all would contribute.